pabloh/pathway/README.md

 end
 ```

-On second other example is equivalent to the first one but here we call the `form` method a block instead and no parameter; this block will be use as definition body for a form that will be stored internally.
-This way allows you to keep the form and operation at the same place provided you have a rather simpler form and don't need to reuse it.
+This second example is equivalent to the first one, but here we call `form` a block instead and no parameter; this block will be use as definition body for a form object that will be stored internally.
+This way you to keep the form and operation at the same place, which is convenient when you have a rather simpler form and don't need to reuse it.

-One interesting nuance to keep in mind when using the inline block form is that, when using inheritance, if the parent operation already has a form, the child operation will define a new form extending from the parent's one.
-This is very useful to share functionality among related operations in the same class hierarchy.
+One interesting nuance to keep in mind regarding the inline block form is that, when doing operation inheritance, if the parent operation already has a form, the child operation will define a new one extending from the parent's.
+This is very useful to share form functionality among related operations in the same class hierarchy.

 ##### Form options

 If you are familiar with `dry-validation` you probably know it provides a way to [inject options](http://dry-rb.org/gems/dry-validation/basics/working-with-schemas/#injecting-external-dependencies) before calling the form instance.

-For those scenarios you can either use the `auto_wire_options: true` plugin argument, or specify how to map options from the execution state when calling `step`.
+On those scenarios you must either use the `auto_wire_options: true` plugin argument, or specify how to map options from the execution state to the form when calling `step :validate`.
 Lets see and example for each case:

 ```ruby